 Surprisingly, I hadn’t even heard of fennel frond pesto until shortly before this post!
 I received fennel inside my Misfits Market box (more on the box below).
 I had no idea what to do with it!
 I had never cooked with it before.
 Taking to Instagram and Pinterest, I got a few ideas.
 Most seem to use the bulb and the fronds separately, so that’s what I did, and created this fennel frond pesto, but Whole30 pesto of course!

-Use this anyway you would regular pesto!
+Use fennel frond pesto anyway you would regular pesto!
 It’s super garlicky since I love garlic, but feel free to use less if you prefer that.
 Mix this pesto with mayo, and spread it on lettuce wraps, sandwiches, or anything of the sort.
 Use it to grill meats or bake with.

 I recently signed up for Misfits Market to avoid the grocery stores during the pandemic, but I love it and think I will keep it!
 You get to try a variety of veggies and fruits you otherwise may not have branched out to.
 They ship right to your door, everything is organic, and the best part is that it’s discounted produce!
 They source produce that is less attractive than what you see in the grocery store, in order to get it discounted.
 Nothing is wrong with it, it’s just maybe grown in an odd shape or has slight bruising.
 Use code COOKWME-WV8XBA at checkout for 25% off your first box!